mnater/Hyphenopoly/README.md

 ### paths
 Hyphenopoly_Loader.js needs to know where hyphenation patterns and Hyphenopoly.js is located.
 Therefor the `Hyphenopoly` object must have exactly one property called `paths` containing an object with two properties:
 - `patterndir` with the path of the directory containing the patterns
-- `maindir` with the path of the directory containing Hyphenopoly.js
+- `maindir` with the path of the directory containing Hyphenopoly.js, asmHyphenEngine.js and wasmHyphenEngine.wasm

 ### setup
 If Hyphenopoly.js is executed (either because the browser doesn't support the language provided in `require` or because you `FORCEHYPHENOPOLY`'d) setup defines what is hyphenated and how.